lfiocco/homebridge-pi-thermostat/README.md

-# Homebridge Pi Thermostat Plugin
+# Homebridge Pi Thermostat Plugin for DS18B20 1-Wire Sensor

 This is a [homebridge](https://github.com/nfarina/homebridge) plugin to make a Raspberry Pi connected with a Relay Board and DHT22 Temperature and Humidity Sensor into a smart thermostat that can be controlled via the Home app on iOS using Homekit.